 - Expose transparency controls: provide a dashboard or simple links to view, edit, export, and delete personalized data.

-Industry analysis shows users are more likely to keep personalization enabled when they understand the benefits and control the data used.
+> Industry analysis suggests that users may be more likely to keep personalization enabled when they understand the benefits and control the data used.

 Practical checks and troubleshooting